When to Travel the Trans-Siberian

 Having a continental climate Russia can be surprisingly hot in summer and July and August are certainly the most popular months to take a Trans-Siberian tour.
 Despite occasional heat waves it is generally good weather through Russia.

 Mongolia is usually fine during its short summer with warm days and pleasantly cool nights.
 China is hot and humid and gets wetter the further south you go but this does not seem to put people off visiting at this time and August is a peak season for locals traveling on their holidays in China.
-The Summer is also the most popular time for tourists to take the Trans-Siberian.
+The Summer is also the most popular time for tourists to take the Trans-Siberian as it coincides with many people’s holidays making it the Trans Siberian railway best time to go for a lot of travellers

 Trans-Siberian Travel in Autumn

-Early autumn in Russia can be the best time to travel especially if you catch the autumn colours as you cross Siberia and early autumn is a popular time for Trans-Siberian tours for this reason.
+Early autumn in Russia can be for the Trans Siberian railway the best time of year to travel especially if you catch the autumn colours as you cross Siberia and early autumn is a popular time for Trans-Siberian tours for this reason.
 With luck the weather can be cool but still very pleasant.
 Autumn is brief in Mongolia and hard to predict although it is usual for it to be colder in Mongolia than in Russia despite Mongolia being further south.

 Autumn in China is the best time to travel across the entire country although do what you can to avoid the first week of October which is a national holiday and exceptionally busy for local tourism.